-After 5 years of public interest environmental law, Lauren Regan went on to create the Civil Liberties Defense Center and is currently the executive director and senior staff attorney.
-Over the past 15 years, Lauren and the CLDC has defended over 3000 activists from around the country for free.
+After five years of public interest environmental law, Lauren Regan went on to create the Civil Liberties Defense Center and is currently the executive director and senior staff attorney.
+Over the past 18 years, Lauren and CLDC have defended over 4,000 activists from around the country for free.
 Lauren is a national expert in the defense of political activists, particularly those engaged in the climate, environmental, indigenous and animal rights movements.
 She is a trial lawyer who handles state and federal criminal defense, SLAPP defense, grand jury resistance, and federal civil rights litigation against police and government agencies for violating the rights of activists and organizations.
-Lauren and the CLDC provide over 100 Know Your Rights trainings a year to activists, immigrants, and other at risk groups.
-Lauren is also an Oregon State Bar leadership fellow, a volunteer Teen Court judge, and has been given dozens of public interest attorney awards over her 20 years of activist lawyering.
+Lauren and CLDC provide over 100 Know Your Rights trainings a year to activists, immigrants, and other at risk groups.
+Lauren is also an Oregon State Bar leadership fellow, a volunteer Teen Court judge, and has been given dozens of public interest attorney awards over more than two decades of activist lawyering.
 She is always mentoring law students and new attorneys, and trains and co-counsels others lawyers to use their legal skills to support lefty causes.

 Marianne graduated from the University of Oregon Law School in 1993, with certificates in Environmental Law and Ocean and Coastal Law.
 She also holds a master’s degree in environmental studies.
 From 1993 to 1999 Ms. Dugan worked for the Western Environmental Law Center as its first staff attorney and then as associate director.
 She then was a partner with the law firm of Facaros and Dugan, before going into solo practice in May 2005.
 Ms. Dugan is the chair of the Sierra Club’s national litigation committee, and has served on the Oregon State Bar Civil Rights Executive Committee.
 She serves on the board of Access the Law, and has served on the boards of Friends of Land-Air-Water, Western Lands Project, and Portia Project.
 She served on the Board of the Civil Liberties Defense Center from 2004 until 2013, including service as President and as Secretary at various times.
 For three years running Ms. Dugan was listed in the Oregon edition of “Superlawyers” in the field of environmental law, and she coaches the University of Oregon’s environmental moot court team at the annual national competition.